Dramaturgy and Dramatic Criticism

 After the D.F.A.
-Committee’s final approval of the dissertation, two bound copies must be delivered to the chair of the Department of Dramaturgy and Dramatic Criticism six weeks prior to the date on which the student expects to graduate.
-The dissertation proposal guidelines contain complete details and stipulations for obtaining the degree and are available through the department.
+Committee’s final approval of the dissertation, two bound copies must be delivered to the chair of the Program in Dramaturgy and Dramatic Criticism six weeks prior to the date on which the student expects to graduate.
+The dissertation proposal guidelines contain complete details and stipulations for obtaining the degree and are available through the program.

 The D.F.A. candidate may elect to register as a full-time student in residence to pursue work on the dissertation.
 The tuition fee for this status is $1,000 per year in residence and entitles candidates to use libraries and related facilities, to audit courses related to their research, to eligibility for tickets to David Geffen School of Drama and Yale Repertory Theatre productions, and to Yale Health Basic Coverage.
 Yale Health Hospitalization/Specialty Coverage is offered for an additional fee (for 2021-2022, the fee is $1,225 per term).

 In the first five years of residency, D.F.A. candidates receive a fellowship to cover tuition and the cost of Yale Health Hospitalization/Specialty Coverage.
 Students enrolled in the D.F.A. program are eligible to apply for one of three departmental writing fellowships, a Yale Rep artistic associate fellowship, a Yale Rep literary office fellowship, a Theater magazine fellowship, or DRAM 6a/b teaching assistantships.
 These fellowships are awarded based on suitability and other factors, such as additional opportunities for support, pedagogical enrichment, and demand in the program.
 The Theater magazine, artistic associate, and literary office fellowships are yearlong; the rest are for the academic year only.
 As a result, fellowship awards offer differing financial support.
 More information is available from the financial aid office.